 Where: Porthminster Beach, St Ives TR26 2BB

 The famous seaside town of St Ives provides the scenic backdrop to this much-anticipated event, which combines live entertainment, staggering sea views and the most appetising menus for a weekend of total sensorial extravagance.
-The Asado Fire Pit is the place to be for live demos from a mix of native and well-known chefs including the likes of Ben Prior, Emily Scott, Jude Kereama, Kathy Slack and Jack Stein.
+The Asado Fire Pit is the place to be for live demos from a mix of native and well-known chefs, with the likes of Ben Prior, Emily Scott, Jude Kereama, Kathy Slack and Jack Stein having graced the sandy stage in previous years.
 Dazzle your taste buds with street food aplenty, stock up on delicacies from the Artisan Village and simply sit, eat and gaze at the ocean awhile.

 If that’s not enough, there’s also the lure of the after parties.
-With a line up featuring Malavita!, Pattern Pusher and Maisy Grace on the Friday night, followed by Town of Cats, Pyschadelephant and The New Twentys on the Saturday, the entertainment schedule will be rounded off in style on the Sunday night courtesy of 3Daft Monkeys, Sam Richardson & The Renegades and Bailey Tomkinson.
+With a line up featuring The Scribes, Molly Hocking, and Peri Rae on the Friday night, followed by Showhawke Duo, Bailey Tomkinson, and Maisy Grace on the Saturday, the entertainment schedule will be rounded off in style on the Sunday night courtesy of The Good Old Fashioned Lover Boys, Roguey Roads, and Our Atlantic Roots.

 Families will delight in the kiddie-friendly offerings throughout the weekend that include a bouncy castle, circus activities, sports games and face painting, while dogs are permitted on the Friday and Saturday (but not on the Sunday).